moorepants/learn-multibody-dynamics/motion.rst

    actual motion to move car 2 into the empty spot

 We know that car 2 can be in either the left or right location in a), i.e. the car's configuration permits either location.
-But the scenario in b) isn't possible.
-A car can't move from the left configuration to the right configuration by simply moving directly to the right (see the note below if you are thinking that is not true).
+But the motion scenario in b) is not possible.
+A car cannot move from the left configuration to the right configuration by simply sliding directly to the right (see the note below if you question this).
 Although, this surely would be nice if we could.
-A car has wheels and only the front wheels can be steered, so the scenario in c) is the only way for the car to end up in the correct final configuration.
+A car has wheels and only the front wheels can be steered, so the scenario in c) is a viable motion for the car to end up in the correct final configuration.
 The car has to *move* in a specific way to get from one configuration to another.
-This entails that we have some kind of constraint on the motion but not the configuration.
+This implies that we have some kind of constraint on the motion but not the configuration.
 Constraints such as these are called *nonholonomic constraints* and they take the form:

 .. math::
    :label: eq-nonholonomic-qdot